DrupalDevOps/Mirounga/README.md

 ### TO DO:

+- Create example website project on Github (vanilla Drupal 7), and show how to integrate it with ascii cinema.
+- Implement XHGUI interface for XHProf: https://inviqa.com/blog/profiling-xhgui
-- Provide an ez install script that builds and runs the images.
+- Provide an ez install script that builds and runs the images (done, working, verify)
 - images and ascii examples in readme
 - Ready-to-use Drupal example site,
 - Examples for other PHP frameworks